 Walking has a leisurely sound to it.
 It’s associated with romance, such as long walks on the beach or a walk at sunset.
 It offers so much more than just a physical workout.
 It can provide relaxation.
 You can relieve stress with walking, while boosting your energy.
 For those just starting a program of exercise, it’s a great addition.
-It is exceptional for extremely obese people, too, since it puts less stress on the ankles, back or knees and a good way to start back if you’re just recovering from an injury.
+Walking puts less stress on the ankles, knees and is a good way to start back if you’re just recovering from an injury.

 While regular exercise can reduce depression, anxiety and stress, walking may be better.